On Your Bike are able to make the process of obtaining a bike through a cycle to work scheme as simple and enjoyable as possible.

 Next is the fun bit!
 You choose what bike and accessories you want.
 You can do this by visiting our stores where we can advise you correctly on the type and size of bike, and offer you the opportunity to test ride before making any choice; or alternatively you can browse our website.
 There is normally a £1000 limit on what you can select, but some companies allow more.
 Once your choices are made you will know the total value to apply for.

 Next request your "letter of collection" from your provider and sign the hire agreement.
 Your employer will then authorise your application.

 Bring your "letter of collection" to the store and you will be able to collect your bike and accessories.

 Once collected your salary sacrifice will commence.

-If you would like to discuss any aspect of the cycle to work scheme or need help in setting up a scheme then please contact us and we will be happy to help.
+If you would like to discuss any aspect of the cycle to work scheme then please contact us and we will be happy to help.